marujore/sen2cor-docker-old/README.md

 - Docker

+## Sen2cor Parameters
+Sen2cor parameters can be changed by modifing the 2.9.0/2.9/cfg/L2A_GIPP.xml file (for version 2.9.9) and mounting it while running the docker (-v /path/to/sen2cor/2.9/cfg:/root/sen2cor/2.9/cfg).
+If you wish to use sen2cor default parameters, don't mount the parameters folder.

+More info regarding Sen2Cor can be found on its Configuration and User Manual (http://step.esa.int/thirdparties/sen2cor/2.9.0/docs/S2-PDGS-MPC-L2A-SRN-V2.9.0.pdf).

 ## Downloading Sen2cor auxiliarie files:
   Download from http://maps.elie.ucl.ac.be/CCI/viewer/download.php (fill info on the right and download "ESACCI-LC for Sen2Cor data package") extract the downloaded file and the files within.
 It will contain two files and one directory: